theszerdi/DayZ-Missions/README.md

 Download http://all.quixoticfolly.com/hillbilly.ogg and place it in the root of your mission.pbo

+This isn't working yet.
+If you figure it out, let me know. admin@quixoticfolly.com

 In your description.ext paste this at end:

     class CfgSounds